fbpx

 Black maternal mortality rate

 In 2017, new and devastating black maternal mortality rate figures drove the mother of two from the birthing space to a new business plan.
-Collins, a California native, is now an Atlanta-based doula birth expert.
-She’s developed the National Black Doulas Association, an online network of over 200 doulas and doulas in training.
-Collins heads the latter with in-person training that’s shifted online during the pandemic.
-The training is centered around her expertise in the mother’s body, proper prenatal nutrition and every aspect leading to efficient, and safe labor.
+Collins is a doula birth expert and author of the autobiography Special Delivery.
+She is also the founder of the National Black Doulas Association (NBDA), which is an online network of doulas and doulas in training.
+The NBDA is an organization that provides education and certification.
+The training is centered around her expertise in the mother’s body, proper prenatal nutrition, and every aspect leading to efficient, and safe labor.
 It all comes from the foundation of midwifery.

 The online directory serves as a base for field training, and most importantly, a resource for black families looking for certified birthing experts to guide them through what can very well be described as a health epidemic facing black mothers.

-This year, researchers with the National Center for Health Statistics found that of the 658 women who died of maternal causes in 2018, black women were the face of most deaths.
+Researchers with the National Center for Health Statistics found that of the 658 women who died of maternal causes in 2018, black women were the face of most deaths.
 Black mothers died 2½ times more often than white women.
-According to the CDC, that’s 37.1 black mothers dying to 14.7 white mothers per 100,000 live births.
+According to the Centers for Disease Control and Prevention (CDC), that’s 37.1 black mothers dying to 14.7 white mothers per 100,000 live births.

 Further research from the CDC takes a look at nearly a decade’s worth of maternal mortality rates—from 2007 to 2016- showing black mothers died at a rate of 3.2 times that of white mothers.

 When Collins began her career in 2000, she said she was just one of two black doulas in the Bay area.
 The same held true when she began in the mid-wife space circa 2003.
-Over the span of her career, she’s realized the racial disparity in birthing spaces can tie right back to the level of communication regarding pain.
+Throughout her career, she’s realized the racial disparity in birthing spaces can tie right back to the level of communication regarding pain.

 “You can tell me something, or you can make a facial expression (during birth), and I’ll know exactly what you’re saying without you uttering a word versus the counterparts saying ‘Well, what does that mean?”